misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ## Lambda function

 The Lambda is blunt-force Python.
-The code grabs some environment variables from the Lambda settings.
-Then it queries the latest IAM ID and compares it to the IAM that the latest launch configuration uses.
-If the two are different, it updates the launch configuration to use the new IAM and publishes a notification to SNS, which sends an email.
+My favorite!

+1. Accept a trigger from CloudWatch Events (a `cron` expression).
+2. Check the SSM parameter for the latest-and-greatest ECS-optimized AMI ID.
+3. Compare this AMI ID with the AMI ID in my ASG launch template.
+If the values differ, update the launch template with the new AMI ID.
+4. Set the new launch template version as the default version, delete the `$Latest -2` version and keep the `$Latest -1` so I can roll back if necessary.
+5. Create two ASG scheduled actions; one to scale-up instances with the new AMI, one to scale-down (terminate) instances with the old AMI.
+6. Publish an event to SNS, notifying me that the AMI has been updated.

+For purpose of example, imagine we have an ASG with a `min` size of 1, a `max` size of 2 and an intial `desired` size of 1.

 ```python
 # lambda_function.py